PowerCodersOrg/powercoders.org/site/content/program/_index.md

       fade_in: Left
       header: Italy (Milan)
       link: /country/italy/
-      text: The next program in Italy will start in January 2021 in Milan.
+      text: The program in Italy started in January 2021 in Milan.
 past_program:
   header: Past Programs
   items: